apache/commons-numbers/commons-numbers-core/README.md

 -------
 This code is under the [Apache Licence v2](https://www.apache.org/licenses/LICENSE-2.0).

-See the `NOTICE.txt` file for required notices and attributions.
+See the `NOTICE` file for required notices and attributions.

 Donations
 ---------